 Pretty big what is now called "pro-life" statement there.
 This pro-life statement is not an accident but quite intentional.
 From ancient Rome the practice had been to number years from 1 January, the day the new consules took office.
 So this was a change.
 It became prevalent with Charlemagne, who used it as the system throughout his empire, the basis of post-Roman Europe.
 The beginning of Jesus' earthly life on this date of his conception was such a big deal that it was New Years' Day, the beginning of the new year, until relatively recently, in Mother England as late as 1752.

 Isn't that hilarious?
 Hey, wanna know what hilarious is, where it even comes from?
-Like everything else worth anything it's from or through the Romans, this time the Hilaria, from the adjective hilaris meaning "cheerful", a big feast of public games and merriment in honour of Cybele, the mother of the gods, especially masquerades where you could poke fun at anything, to celebrate, guess what, the arrival of better weather and more daylight and the departure of Winter, on guess when, the eighth day before the Kalends of April, which is the first day after the vernal equinox, which makes it, guess what -- 25 March!
+Like everything else worth anything it's from or through the Romans, this time the Hilaria.
+The word hilaria means cheerful ones and comes from the Greek adjective hilaris meaning "cheerful".
+Hilaria could be for any joyful event, like a wedding or birth, but mainly it referred to a big feast of public games and merriment in honour of Cybele, the mother of the gods and known as Magna Mater or Great Mother in Latin.
+Especially liked were masquerades where you could poke fun at anything and anyone, even important people.
+All to celebrate, guess what, the arrival of better weather and more daylight and the departure of Winter on the eighth day before the Kalends of April, which is the first day after the vernal equinox.
+Great, whenzat?
+Guess what, on 25 March!

-The second erasure has been in recent decades, since the Gregorian calendar is in use now throughout the world in lands with a Christian history or not, calling the A.D. years the Common Era or C.E., and the B.C. years (Before Christ) Before the Common Era or B.C.E.
+The second erasure has been in recent decades.
+Since the Gregorian calendar is in use now throughout the world in lands with a Christian history or not, there has been a move toward calling the A.D. years (anno domini, in the year of Our Lord) the Common Era or C.E., and the B.C. years (Before Christ) Before the Common Era or B.C.E.
 Well, what's "common" about it, there was people around before and after Christ, but it removes the mention of him even though it's still dated from him.